10 Essential Skills That All Good Roboticists Should Have

 1. Systems Thinking

 A project manager once told me that many people with robotics degrees turn out to be project managers or systems engineers.
-This makes a lot of sense, as robots are very complicated systems.
-We have to be good at mechanics, electronics, electrics, programming, sensing and even psychology and cognition.
+This makes a lot of sense.
+Robots are very complicated systems and working with them requires knowledge in a varied set of disciplines.
+We have to be good at mechanics, electronics, electrics, programming, sensing, and even psychology and cognition.

 Therefore, skills like Systems Analysis and Systems Evaluation are key to being a great roboticist.